google/mesop/docs/guides/components.md

 User-defined components are essentially Python functions which call other components, which can be native components or other user-defined components.
 It's very easy to write your own components, and it's encouraged to split your app into modular components for better maintainability and reusability.

-## Composite components
+## Content components

-Composite components allow you to compose components more flexibly than regular components.
-A commonly used composite component is the [button](../components/button.md) component, which accepts a child component which oftentimes the [text](../components/text.md) component.
+Content components allow you to compose components more flexibly than regular components by accepting child(ren) components.
+A commonly used content component is the [button](../components/button.md) component, which accepts a child component which oftentimes the [text](../components/text.md) component.

 Example: